 The main entrance, where the trees line the path either side is beautiful but I loved the trees around the lake too and it was a little less crowded.

 This is where we had our hanami.
 We picked up food from the nearby Isetan food hall and laid on a blanket enjoying the sakura for hours.
 There were so many families and groups of friends doing the same, it was a lovely atmosphere.

 You pay to enter the pack and need exact money, but it is amazing.
 A huge park with so many beautiful trees.
 I loved this place.

 A big park with lots of beautiful trees, it was full of people enjoying their Hanami.
 There wasn’t a spare spot in the whole place on the weekend we visited.

-There’s lots to do around this area, The famous Meiji Jingu is nearby and we found a great food and drink festival going on over the bridge.
+There are lots to do around this area, The famous Meiji Jingu is nearby and we found a great food and drink festival going on over the bridge.

-A beautiful river bank lined with cherry blossom.
-Close to the Imperial palace, which is also full of beautiful cherry blossom.
+A beautiful riverbank lined with cherry blossom.
+Close to the Imperial Palace, which is also full of beautiful cherry blossom.